History of Saskatoon: Latter 20th century

+In 1992, Bret Hart defeated Ric Flair for the WWE Championship in Saskatoon’s Saskatchewan Place.

-Technological, educational and cultural amenities have also expanded to meet the increased demand in this growing city.
+Technological, educational and cultural amenities also expanded to meet the increased demand in this growing city.

 21st century

 Saskatoon's first growth spurt gained Saskatoon the nickname Hub City, whereas the latest growth phenomenon has been termed Sask-a-boom.
 The 10-year capital deficiency discussion paper for 2007–2016 has recently been updated for 2007.
 The new priority for the civic government are infrastructure needs and proposed new capital projects for the population increases and for the physical geographical growth.

 The phenomenal retail sector increase, new neighborhoods and communities place a demand upon the city to provide additional firehalls, transit buses, police headquarters, libraries, water plants, electrical power plants, bridges, interchanges and roadways.
 Brookside, Rosewood, Stonebridge, The Willows, Willowgrove, University Heights Suburban Centre, Hampton Village, Hudson Bay Industrial, Marquis Industrial, Blairmore Suburban Centre, and another 10 unnamed proposed neighborhoods are being developed or are currently under construction.

 A further annexation of extensive areas to the north, northeast and east of the city took place in July 2010.

 On August 24, 2010, the Traffic Bridge, which symbolized the uniting of Saskatoon, Nutana and Riversdale into one city, was closed indefinitely due to structural integrity concerns were raised.
-In 2011 city council decided to replace the iconic bridge, which was completed and opened to the public October 3, 2018.
+In 2011, the city council decided to replace the iconic bridge, which was completed and opened to the public on October 3, 2018.